Have you seen Marriott CEO Arne Sorenson’s to his 133,000+ employees about the state of their business amidst the COVID-19 pandemic?

 This level of care is the ultimate show of respect for their employees.

-Over the last week or two, I’ve encouraged several executives to study Arne’s video as an outstanding example of how to engage with your people during a crisis.
+During the very early days of the pandemic, when lockdowns forced many hospitality and retail businesses to reduce their workforce, I asked several executives to study Arne’s video as an outstanding example of how to engage with your people during a crisis.
 Every one of them said the video moved them deeply.

 Many are employing a similarly human approach to communicating with their own teams.